reagento/dishka/docs/integrations/index.rst

 * Click - no objects and provider.

-To use such objects you need to declare them in your provider using :ref:`from-context` and then they will be available as factories params.
-Or specify the provider of a specific integration when creating a container.
-Please note that not all context data has a factory defined.
-You will have to specify it yourself.
+To access such objects, just specify them as your factory parameter and add corresponding integrations provider when creating a container.

 Websocket support
 =============================